 - If you’ve fulfilled your general education requirements, your nursing program will be taught over six trimesters and will take two years to complete.

-Both paths are taught on campus in Arizona and offer general education and non-clinical courses online.
-The bachelor of science in nursing in Phoenix, Arizona will provide you with the nurse education and experience needed to prepare you to sit for the NCLEX exam to earn a license as a registered nurse (RN).
+Both programs are taught on campus in Arizona and offer general education and non-clinical course online.
+The BSN will provide you with the education and experience needed to prepare you to sit for the NCLEX exam to earn a license as a registered nurse (RN).

 Hands-On, Real-World Training